$\mathbb{A}^1$-curves on log smooth varieties: Wonderful comapactifications

 \item A spherical subgroup $H \subset G$ is called {\em sober} if $N_G(H)/H$ is finite.

 \item When $H$ is sober and separably spherical, the valuation cone $\cV$ associated to $G/H$ is a strictly convex full dimensional cone in $N$, see \cite[Corollary 5.3, Theorem 6.1]{Knop}.
 In this case, any $G$-equivariant toroidal compactification of $G/H$ is uniquely determined by a fan $\Sigma$ supported on $\cV$.
-The fan $\Sigma$ and $\cV$ are called the {\em colored fan} and {\em colored cone} respectively.
+The fan $\Sigma$ and \R{the cone} $\cV$ are called the {\em colored fan} and {\em colored cone} respectively.

 \item For a sober and separably spherical subgroup $H$, the compactification $\u{\X}$ of $G/H$ associated to the colored fan $(\cV,\emptyset)$ is called the {\em wonderful compactification} of $G/H$.
 In this case $\u{\X}$ is both toroidal and simple with a unique closed orbit $\uY \subset \u{\X}$.
-We may assume that $G$ is semisimple \cite[Lemma 1]{Brion-onecycle}.